MLM Software Compression: What network marketing professionals need to know

 Sam is the sponsor, where L1, L2, and L3 are Kat, Robin, and Joseph, respectively.

 Kat, Robin, and Joseph earned 90 PV, 120 PV, and 160 PV, respectively.
-We can note that Kat doesn’t qualify for the commission (90 PV < 100 PV, which is necessary for commission payment).
+We can note that Kat doesn’t qualify for the commission (90 PV is less than 100 PV, which is necessary for commission payment).
 Therefore, Kat will be considered not qualified.

 Sam’s earnings without MLM compression: